Chemistry is one of the three core sciences, so it’s no surprise that it’s a popular course to study in the UK.Â

 - University of Cambridge

-While three of the universities are shared between lists, each table actually had very different opinions on what some of the best UK Chemistry courses were.Â
+While two of the universities are shared between lists, each table actually had very different opinions on what some of the best UK Chemistry courses were.Â

 Worst Universities For Chemistry UK